 Windows to Work

-Employability skills training such as resume writing, job search plans, and interview techniques
+Employability skills training such as resume writing, job search plans and interview techniques

-Interpersonal/social skills training
+Interpersonal and social skills training

-Information on setting and obtaining goals
+Setting and obtaining goals

 Budgeting and money management